About

 Day Lecture Topics Computation Topics

-Day 7 (Tuesday, September 12th: half day) The dreamer's toolkit: closing provocations None
+Day 7 (Tuesday, September 10th: half day) Order of magnitude computations in groups.
+None

 Experimental Sessions